 - esophageal manometry: pressure measurement of the esophagus

-- impedance monitoring: measuring rate of fluid movement along the esophagus
+- 24-hour pH impedance monitoring: measuring the amount of acidity within the esophagus